 The sample investment mixes below show illustrative blends of stocks, bonds, and short-term investments with different levels of risk and growth potential.
 If you have a very long time until retirement, that gives investments time to recover from potential downturns, which means you may be able to take more risk.

 Risk and return are generally linked: Lower risk investments tend to have relatively lower returns while higher risk investments have the potential for relatively higher returns.
 That's to compensate investors for the added risk.
 An investment mix including a combination of relatively higher risk investments, like stocks, and relatively lower risk investments, like bonds, is one way investors aim for higher returns while helping to manage risk.

 The impact of asset allocation on long-term performance and short-term volatility

 Build a diversified mix of stocks, bonds, and short-term investments, according to how comfortable you are with market volatility, your overall financial situation, and how long you are investing for.
 That may provide the potential for the growth you need without taking on more risk than you are comfortable with.
 But remember: Diversification and asset allocation do not ensure a profit or guarantee against loss.

 You don't have to do it yourself—if you don't want to.
 If you're looking for simplicity, a single-fund option may help you get invested right away with professional management.
-There are typically 2 types: target date funds (based on an anticipated retirement date) and target allocation funds (based on a risk tolerance and time horizon).
+There are typically 2 types: target date funds (based on an anticipated retirement date) and target allocation funds (asset allocation remains aligned with your risk tolerance).
 Investors or savers who want more personalized attention, or who are navigating a complex financial situation, may benefit from a managed account service.